 “Even though the authorities can end their right to be here, no one can stop them singing.”

-“A lot of the women have said to me that this is the only good thing that they get to do in their week – one of the few things that allows them to feel happy and alive and valued.
+“A lot of the women have said to me that this is the only good thing they get to do in their week – one of the few things that allows them to feel happy and alive and valued,” she says.

 “It’s certainly difficult for them to feel that very often given their situations.